zastrowm/sdk-typescript/.github/agent-sops/task-release-notes.sop.md

   - You SHOULD skip Step 1.3 (Query GitHub API for PRs) since the PR list is already available
 - If no release exists or it lacks PR information:
   - You MUST proceed to Step 1.3 to query for PRs manually
-- You MUST record whether you used existing release data or queried manually
+- You SHOULD note in the categorization comment whether you used existing release data or queried manually

 #### 1.3 Query GitHub API for PRs (if needed)